 Scenario Three: As part of its technical analysis looking for DNS Abuse under Specification 11(3)(b), a registry operator discovers that a subpage of a domain is being used to distribute malware while the remainder of the site on the domain appears to be legitimate or benign content.
 The domain name has been registered for three years.

 Appropriate Mitigation Action: Within three hours of determining that the Registered Name is being used for DNS Abuse and compromised, the registry operator contributes to disrupting the course of the DNS Abuse by notifying and providing all pertinent information to the sponsoring registrar and making a time-bound request for action by the registrar to report back.
 The registrar then notifies the registrant directly, which resolves the issue by updating its content management system to remove the malware.

+Scenario Four: A registry operator received a notification from a credit union (Example Credit Union) via its abuse webform that someone registered the domain

+<loginexamplecreditunion[.]TLD> six days ago and the credit union alleges the domain is engaged in phishing.
+The credit union provides a screenshot showing a webpage on the domain gathering login credentials.

+Appropriate Mitigation Actions: Following its internal process, the report is processed and reviewed by the registry operator within two business days.
+Upon concluding its investigation, the registry operator reasonably determined that the Registered Name was being used for DNS Abuse.
+Therefore, the registry operator disrupts the course of the DNS Abuse by notifying and providing all pertinent information to the sponsoring registrar.
+The registry operator includes a time-bound request for the registrar to investigate and take the reasonably necessary mitigation actions to stop, or otherwise disrupt, the DNS Abuse.
+The registrar is unresponsive and fails to take further action by the registry operator’s stated deadline.
+The registry operator resumes responsibility for mitigating the confirmed DNS Abuse by placing the domain name into serverHold status in EPP, and coordinates with ICANN Compliance, the registrar, and the original abuse reporter to determine why the registrar failed to act on the registry operator’s request.
+ICANN Compliance then conducts an investigation into this apparent compliance failure by the registrar.

+Communicating Action to Reporters

+Once reports are processed by the registry operator, the registry operator should provide an update via email to the reporter providing a brief summary of the actions taken and outcome, and a rationale for the actions taken (or if no action taken).
+In this update, if the registry operator determined that no action on its part was appropriate, the registrar should identify other parties in the ecosystem to whom the reporter could direct the report who may be better situated to investigate and/or address the reported abuse.

 ICANN Org’s Investigations Into Compliance With the New Section 3.18.2 of the RAA and Section 4.2 of Specification 6 of the RA